 Intermittent fasting will get rid of old mitochondria and help with new ones

 The process of intermittent fasting involves getting rid of the old mitochondria and stimulating new ones to form.
 This will create an energy powerhouse!
 In turn, it may also help prevent cancer or other diseases from manifesting.
 Once you start IF, you will have the energy to do things that you forgot you even had!

 3. Intermittent Fasting Benefit #3- helps women’s health!

+I have discovered that improved PMS was another one of the many intermittent fasting health benefits.
 Ever since I have hit my late 30s, I have noticed that my PMS has really started to amp up!
 My kids and husband get the heat!
 Unfortunately for them, I can’t relocate to another house and still be mommy and wife.
 My only answer was to embark on fasting to help give me a sense of balance.
 As a result, I have become a huge fasting fan!
 Ever since partaking in IF, I have noticed an improvement in bloating, fatigue, mood swings, and food cravings.
 It’s awesome I can’t say enough wonderful things about it!
 Overall, it does not matter if you are a woman or a man, the benefits of intermittent fasting can be supercharging for your health!

 Diet and Reproduction go hand in hand

 It has been found over and over that diet and reproduction have a mutually beneficial relationship.
 Overweight and obesity in early adulthood appear to increase the risk of menstrual problems, hypertension in pregnancy, and subfertility 15.
 Fasting can be prescribed as a safe medical intervention as well as a lifestyle regimen that can improve women’s health in many folds15.